hoehermann/purple-gowhatsapp/README.md

   * `$sender`: Denotes the original sender (the participant, not the group chat).
   * `$filename`: Refers to the original document file name.
 For non-document attachments, this falls back to the hash mandated by WhatsApp.

+* `attachment-directory` string
+  This is a path specifying the location of a local directory.
+Setting this to a non-empty value will store attachments immediately, completely bypassing libpurple's file transfer mechanism.
+Sub-directories will be created for every contact and every group (though not for individual group members).
+Profile pictures will be stored in the contact's directory.

+  Default value is the empty string.

+  This can be useful for message bridges with limited resources.

+* `attachment-base-url` string
+  This is a base URL to write to the conversation after a file has been stored directly.
+For use in conjunction with `attachment-directory`.

+  Default value is the empty string.
+A local `file://` URL will be generated on a best-effort basis.

 * `get-icons` string choice
   Every time the plug-in connects, profile pictures are updated: